Chicago Rush: Ownership instability and demise (2012–2013)

-On November 12, 2012, the Chicago Rush were purchased by a group, headed by Julee White of Testarossa Entertainment, but the purchase was terminated by the AFL three months later due to the ownership's failure to meet league obligations.

 On February 7, 2013, the Rush were purchased by Star Rush Football, LLC, an ownership led by private-equity firm manager David Staral Jr. Weeks later, they finalized a deal with Allstate Arena in Rosemont to play all but two home games.
-The other two home games (June 8 against the Utah Blaze and June 15 versus the San Antonio Talons) were played at the BMO Harris Bank Center in Rockford, Illinois, which hosted the first "test game" for the AFL in 1986.
+The other two home games, June 8 against the Utah Blaze and June 15 versus the San Antonio Talons, were played at the BMO Harris Bank Center in Rockford, Illinois, and initially billed as a tribute to the first "test game" for the AFL in 1986.
 One week before the season opener, the new ownership group introduced the team's new logo and uniforms, which removed the gray from the logo and replaced it with red.

-In May 2013, David Staral Jr. bounced a check needed to secure Allstate Arena for two upcoming home games.
-Upon the news, the AFL took over control of the franchise.
+In May 2013, David Staral Jr. bounced a check needed to secure Allstate Arena for third and fourth home games.
+The AFL took over control of the franchise for the third time in one year.
 Staral later pleaded guilty to Federal bankruptcy and wire fraud charges for concealing that he was undergoing bankruptcy proceedings while in negotiations to buy the team.

-On August 1, 2013 the Rush traveled to Spokane, Washington to play the 14-4 Spokane Shock in the first round of the AFL playoffs.
-They lost to Spokane, 69–47.
-Three costly turnovers in the fourth quarter sealed the deal.
-Spokane went on to win another playoff game.
+Jerry Kurz, the AFL's president and commissioner, was scrutinized for not properly vetting Staral's background or financial assets.

+The Rush finished the 2013 AFL season with a 10–9 record.
+They secured a playoff berth and played the Spokane Shock in the opening round of the playoffs, where they lost, 69–47.

 The league has announced that the Rush did not sign a two-year commitment form to play in 2014 or 2015.
 The team's roster was liquidated in a dispersal draft.
+The AFL went out of business in 2019.

-2024: attempted revival
+Attempted revival (2024)

 The unused logo for the 2024 Rush.

 In February 2023, the AFL was relaunched.
-In October, the league announced the return of the Rush for the 2025 season.
+In October, the league announced the return of the Rush under the helm of a new owner, Ernest "Tuo" Clark.
+The team hired a general manager and coaching staff while preparing to host player tryouts in the upcoming months.
+In December, the Rush announced they would delay their return to the 2025 season.
 However, the new AFL ceased operations and the league's surviving eight teams transitioned to the newly-formed Arena Football One (AF1) in September 2024.
 The Rush were not included in the AF1's inaugural 2025 season.